Text by CLOT Magazine

-LA film composer and guitarist Brady Cohan is presenting a new series of videos for the second edition of his fascinating, ongoing series for solo guitar and electronics Studies, Vol. 2, which is coming up soon on Phantom Limb.
+LA film composer and guitarist Brady Cohan is presenting a new series of videos for the second edition of his fascinating, ongoing solo guitar and electronics Studies series, Vol. 2, which is coming up soon on Phantom Limb.
 After already presenting videos for singles Begin Again and Rally, today we present the third and last one for the track capitOl pt.
 2.

 The musician shared with us that Studies, Vol. 2 was made in the midst of a fevered social and political climate here in the U.S. last year.
 The music is an expression of the myriad of emotions I was feeling at the time, and it was important to me to have a visual element to help expand on these ideas.